coin-or/Sonnet/README.md

 https://github.com/coin-or/Sonnet/releases

 Simply add the x86 or x64 libraries of `Sonnet.dll` and `SonnetWrapper.dll` to your References in Visual Studio.
 Requires .NET Framework 4.x or .NET 5.

+Note: If you use the .NET 5 libraries, then also include `Ijwhost.dll` in your project and set this file to Always Copy to Output folder to prevent runtime errors of `System.BadImageFormatException`.

 ## Building from source